tafsiruzzaman/react-mealdb/README.md

    npm install
    ```

-### Available Scripts

-In the project directory, you can run:

-- `npm start`
-  Runs the app in the development mode.
-  Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-- `npm test`
-  Launches the test runner in the interactive watch mode.

-- `npm run build`
-  Builds the app for production to the `build` folder.

-- `npm run eject`
-  **Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

 ### Folder Structure

 - `src/components/` — Contains React components such as Home, Meals, Meal, MealDetail, Categories, and NotFound.